SunStarSys/www/content/essays/devops.md

 ### Trunk Based Development

-Encouraging incremental changes with automated promotion and release processes on a scheduled cadence is a great way to get the ball rolling, but a big part of quality control in SaaS/PaaS deployments involves adopting *[trunk based development](https://trunkbaseddevelopment.com)*
+Encouraging incremental changes with automated testing, promotion and release processes on a scheduled cadence is a great way to get the ball rolling, but a big part of quality control in SaaS/PaaS deployments involves adopting *[trunk based development](https://trunkbaseddevelopment.com)*